dibyendumajumdar/nanojit/README.md

 ## Why nanojit?
-It seems that this is perhaps the only small JIT library that is available.
+It seems that Nanojit is one of the rare examples of a small cross-platform standalone JIT library that can be used outside of the original project.
+It also matters that the license is not GPL.
+Finally it has been in production use in ActionScript for some time so one hopes that most bugs have been ironed out.

 ## Why not nanojit?
 Support is virtually non-existent.
-The original developer Edwin Smith is no longer at Adobe, and works for Facebook now as far as I can tell.
+The original architect/developer Edwin Smith is no longer at Adobe, and works at [Facebook on HHVM](https://www.youtube.com/watch?v=GT4LxjJd2Ac).
 But he is not involved with Nanojit anymore.
 The Adobe team do not seem to respond to issues.